seidelj/uchicago_pgg/README.md

 ```

 #### Set config variables and Heroku add-ons
 Although you have deployed your local files to the server, the heroku application will not be working.
-If your terminal reports an error deploying, that is also okay for now.
+Your terminal will report `Push rejected to your-app-name` while trying to deploy to Heroku because configuration variables are missing.

 ##### Set config varibles.
 ```